Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 2. Run the playbook
     1. `ansible-playbook -i hosts deploy-uplinks.yml`
 3. Login into your switch.
-4. Verify that ansible has made those configuration.
+   1. Verify that ansible has made those configuration.
+   2. `show run interface`

 ## Section-6-2-6: Hostport Configuration.